Deanna Miesch, MAAT, BFA, LPC, ATR-BC

 I am excited to offer an integrated approach using both art therapy and a cutting edge method of body based trauma treatment, the Comprehensive Resource Model, developed by Lisa Schwartz, M.Ed..
 The method utilizes multi-modal resourcing, allowing clients to release and transform attachment rifts which can occur at any age, and are the basis of trauma, simultaneously providing stabilization, trauma processing, and integration while feeling grounded, centered, and safe.

 I am a Board Certified Registered Art Therapist, and Licensed Professional Counselor, in private practice.
-Art making is an important part of my life; I am a professional artist, exhibiting locally, statewide, in Chicago, IL, and starting in 2016, in Rome, Italy.
+Art making is an important part of my life; I am a professional artist, exhibiting locally, statewide, nationally & internationally.
 My artwork has been reviewed in local, regional, national, and international publications.
-Each year, I participate in the East Austin Studio Tour in November, and host workshops and special events throughout the year.

 In June of 2003 I founded Art Therapy Austin, my private practice in East Austin.
 In the fall of 2011, I created a permanent home for Art Therapy Austin in the East End IBIZ district, a beautiful 1000 sf studio.
 Art Therapy Austin's aim is to provide balance for the creative body, mind, and soul of Austin and beyond.